Tab-e-n/blue-runner/update_notes.md

  - The main menu got almost completely redesigned, with every menu that it had originaly either completely overhalled or at least changed in some way.
    There were no escapees.
 On top of that, there are now also new menus!
 And also a new inaccesable menu!
 God damn!
  - New timer setting, where it will only appear if you had beaten the level you are playing.
+ - You can now screenshot the game with F2.
  - You can now save replays while playing the level with F6.
 This will save a replay without you needing to finish the level.
  - You can now unlock missing legitimately.